 recovery potential.
 They may not know that there are fitness professionals who can help them when physical

-was an artist.
-He and I were sitting down talking soon before the book was beginning editing mode, and I
+an artist.
+He and I were sitting down talking soon before the book was beginning editing mode, and I asked

-asked him to describe to me what happens when he tries to paint now.
-He explained that in his head he wanted
+him to describe to me what happens when he tries to paint now.
+He explained that in his head he wanted to paint

 I decided right then, The Stroke of An Artist would be the name of the book.